Tortoise and Leopard used to be friends.

 "Let's make drums!"
-Leopard said one day, so they went into the forest.
+Leopard said to Tortoise one day, so they went into the forest.
 Together they cut down a tree, and each made a drum.

 Tortoise's drum had a much better sound than Leopard's drum, and Leopard was jealous.

 After a while, Leopard tried to take Tortoise's drum by force.
 "Give it to me!" he snarled.

 Then Tortoise ran, holding his drum tight.